 For the purposes of the present document a transmitter test signal is a modulated carrier generated by the EUT to facilitate a particular test.
 The EUT shall be capable of generating the following test signals:

-Test signal A: Maximum duty cycle, long Mode S transmission with DF18 and arbitrary but consistent data content – see clause 5.3.1.2
+Test signal A: see clause 5.3.1.2

 Test signals may be generated autonomously by the EUT when configured for test mode, or by applying external commands or other stimulation.
 Operation in a test mode may involve suitable temporary internal modifications of the EUT or the use of special software.
 Details of the method chosen and the test signals shall be recorded in the test report.